Prusa i3: Prusa MK4 and MK4S

 In March 2023 the company announced the Prusa MK4 and the Multi Material Unit version 3 (MMU3).
 This model features a new version of their "Nextruder" extruder system first seen on the Prusa XL, no-adjustment load cell bed leveling, a modular replaceable all-metal hot end, a color touchscreen, and die-cast aluminum frame, Y-carriage (heat bed support), and extruder frame.
 The 32-bit main processor board includes additional safety and monitoring circuits, a network connector, a port for the MMU3, and a Wi-fi module.
 This is Prusa's first Mendel-based design to include support for local and cloud monitoring and support.

 Switching to 0.9 degree stepping motors, and the addition of input shaping and pressure advance, allow the Mendel-style design to print faster while avoiding ringing artifacts and other undesirable patterns imposed on the object being made, even though it does not have the advantages of the box-like structure of CoreXY printers.
 However, Průša has stated that print quality, not maximum speed, is their design goal.
 There is a provision for an accelerometer, often used in 3D printing for self-tuning of input shaping, but that component is not included in the final design.

 When announced, software for input shaping, and sensor data collection were not finished, and the Multi Material Unit was not ready for release.
 Upgrade kits for earlier models likewise were not available for shipping.
-On February 5, 2024 upgrade kits to MK3.5 for the MK3 began shipping.
+On February 5, 2024, upgrade kits to MK3.5 for the MK3 began shipping.
 Touch screen operation was not formally enabled until April 2024.

 In August 2024 Prusa released the Prusa MK4S along with upgrade kits for owners of previous Prusa i3 printers.
 The MK4S brought marginal improvement over the previous MK4, with improved part cooling, faster print speeds, and more.
 Upon release of the CORE One, a Core-XY printer, the company released an upgrade path from the MK4S.

 Prusa CORE One

-In November 2024 Prusa released the Prusa CORE One printer with enclosed chamber (with temperature control), new LCD and faster print speeds (compared to MK4S).
-The same time upgrade kits from previous model MK4S released.
-In the end of May 2025 for this model was add multi material kit support (MMU3) from the same company.
+In November 2024 Prusa released the Prusa CORE One printer with an enclosed chamber (with temperature control), a new LCD screen and faster print speeds (compared to the MK4S).
+Upgrade kits for the previous model MK4S, to the CORE One were also released.
+At the end of May 2025, the multi material kit addon (MMU3), for the CORE One was released by Prusa.